pushpakumari98/FlappyBirdGame/README.md

 <h2><b>Flappy Bird Game</b></h2>
 <hr>
-<p><h3>This project is a simple clone of the popular "Flappy Bird" game, built using Java's Swing and AWT libraries.
+<p><This project is a simple clone of the popular "Flappy Bird" game, built using Java's Swing and AWT libraries.
 The game includes custom graphics for the bird, apples, clouds, grass, and airplanes.
-It also features background music and a sound effect for game over.</h3></p>
+It also features background music and a sound effect for game over.</p>

 <h3><b>Table of Contents</b></h3>
   <ul>